jacebenson/jace.pro/content/post/2019-08-25-sp-embedded-widgets/index.md

 up to the parent widget, and make a new Rating record, and refresh the list.

 When sorting this out, I didn't have that last paragraph.
-So it took me a bit to find how to pass the data but here's the cruicial bits if you find yourself in a similiar situation.
+So it took me a bit to find how to pass the data but here's the crucial bits if you find yourself in a similar situation.

 Below is a Home widget which makes the call to spModal.open.
 That has a promise to handle the response in the `then` bit.
 That's where this magic happens.
 It